 By default, clients are provided test API keys when their account is created.
 You will not gain access to production keys until Checkr credentials your account for production API access.
 Once your account is credentialed, go to Account Settings > Developer Settings to create and manage your API keys.

 Use Test Secrets and Tokens while testing your integration.
 Test API calls are free, and will return fake data.
 When you’re ready, work with Checkr Customer Support to generate production Secrets and Tokens, and go live with your integration.

-- Select Live or Test
+- Select an environment: Live or Test.

-- Click Add to create new Webhooks.
+- Click Add to create the new Webhooks.